versx/NodeTileserverCache/README.md

 ## Installing

 - Install Docker
-- Crate a new folder to store the yml file in and change into it: `mkdir TileServer && cd TileServer`
+- Create a new folder to store the yml file in and change into it: `mkdir TileServer && cd TileServer`
-- Load the yml: `wget https://raw.githubusercontent.com/versx/NodeTileserverCache/master/docker-compose.yml`
+- Clone the repository `git clone https://github.com/versx/NodeTileserverCache`
-- Edit the docker-compose.yml file if you want to change defaults.
-Default will work fine.
-- Crate a new folder to store TileServer data in and chagne into it: `mkdir TileServer && cd TileServer`
+- Copy and edit the `.env` config file. `cp example.env .env` and `vi .env`
-- Get Download command from https://openmaptiles.com/downloads/planet/ for your region.
+- Get the download command from https://openmaptiles.com/downloads/ for your region.
-- Download the file using wget.
+- Download the file using the wget from OpenMapTiles website.
-- Rename file to end in .mbtiles if it got named incorrectly
+- Rename file to end in `.mbtiles` extension if the name is incorrect.
-- Change one layer back into the folder where the docker-compose.yml file is located: `cd ..`
+- Change one folder back into the root NodeTileserverCache project folder where the docker-compose.yml file is located: `cd ..`
 - Start and attach to logs: `docker-compose up -d && docker-compose logs -f`

 ## Formats